tcltk/tklib/embedded/md/tklib/files/modules/map/area-store-fs.md

 package require debug::caller
 package require map::slippy 0\.8
 package require snit
+package require map::area::file
 package require map::area::store::fs ?0\.1?

 # <a name='description'></a>DESCRIPTION

-This package provides \.\.\.
-Store loading geo/area definitions from a directory in the filesystem\.
+This package provides a store loading *geo/area* definitions from a directory in the filesystem\.

 # <a name='section2'></a>API